Netgezu/binary_trees-1/README.md

   + Where `tree` is a pointer to the root node of the tree to check
   + Your function must return `1` if `tree` is a valid BST, and `0` otherwise
   + If `tree` is `NULL`, return `0`

-<br/>Properties of a Binary Search Tree:
+  Properties of a Binary Search Tree:
   + The left subtree of a node contains only nodes with values less than the node’s value
   + The right subtree of a node contains only nodes with values greater than the node’s value
   + The left and right subtree each must also be a binary search tree